metaborg/spoofax-releng/README.md

 This can take a while because some repositories have a large history, and github cloning is fairly slow.

-We also need to download the strategoxt distribution, execute the following commands:
+We also need to download and install the StrategoXT distribution, execute the following commands:

-    cd spoofax-deploy/org.metaborg.maven.spoofax
+    cd spoofax-deploy/org.metaborg.maven.build.strategoxt
-    ./update-strategoxt.sh
+    ./build.sh

-This will download the latest distribution from our build farm.
-You only need to run this command when an update to the distribution is required.
+This will download the latest distribution from our build farm and install it in your local Maven repository.
+To update the installed StrategoXT distribution at a later time, run:

+    ./build.sh -u

+After the build is finished, `cd` back into the root of the repository.

+### Building the Java components

+The Java components consist of the following projects:

+* Stratego/Abstract terms
+	* org.spoofax.terms
+	* org.spoofax.aterm
+* Stratego interpreter and libraries
+	* org.spoofax.interpreter
+	* org.spoofax.interpreter.core
+	* org.spoofax.interpreter.library.interpreter
+	* org.spoofax.interpreter.library.java
+	* org.spoofax.interpreter.library.jline
+	* org.spoofax.interpreter.library.xml
+* Index library
+	* org.spoofax.interpreter.library.index
+* Task engine framework
+	* org.metaborg.runtime.task
+* Spoofax generator
+	* org.strategoxt.imp.generator
+* SGLR parser
+	* org.spoofax.jsglr
+	* org.spoofax.interpreter.library.jsglr
+* Stratego Java backend
+	* org.strategoxt.strj
+* External dependencies
+	* org.spoofax.interpreter.externaldeps

+To build and install them, execute the following commands:

+    cd spoofax-deploy/org.metaborg.maven.build.java
+    ./build.sh

+Maven will build and install all projects into your local Maven repository as artefacts.
+Other builds can then depend on these installed artefacts.
+After the build is finished, `cd` back into the root of the repository.

-### Build
+### Building Spoofax

+The Spoofax build uses the StrategoXT distribution and Java components which were installed in previous steps.
+If you are building Spoofax again at a later time, be sure to update your installed StrategoXT distribution and Java components before building Spoofax.

 To start the build, just execute the build script:

+    cd spoofax-deploy/org.metaborg.maven.build.spoofax.eclipse
     ./build.sh

-If this is the first time you are building Spoofax, Maven will have to download a lot of Maven and Eclipse plugins.
-These are cached in the local Maven repository, making subsequent builds faster.

-### Output

 The main artefact of a Spoofax build is the Eclipse update site which can be used to install or update Spoofax.
 After a successful build, the update site is located at: